solana-labs/solana/docs/src/developing/programming-model/runtime.md

 authorized the token transfer.

-In other words, the entire set of accounts owned by a given program can be regarded as a key-value store where a key is the account address and value is program-specific arbitrary binary data.
-A program author can decide how to manage the program's whole state as possibly many accounts.
+In other words, the entire set of accounts owned by a given program can be regarded as a key-value store, where a key is the account address and value is program-specific arbitrary binary data.
+A program author can decide how to manage the program's whole state, possibly as many accounts.

 After the runtime executes each of the transaction's instructions, it uses the account metadata to verify that the access policy was not violated.
-If a program violates the policy, the runtime discards all account changes made by all instructions in the transaction and marks the transaction as failed.
+If a program violates the policy, the runtime discards all account changes made by all instructions in the transaction, and marks the transaction as failed.

 ### Policy

-After a program has processed an instruction the runtime verifies that the program only performed operations it was permitted to, and that the results adhere to the runtime policy.
+After a program has processed an instruction, the runtime verifies that the program only performed operations it was permitted to, and that the results adhere to the runtime policy.